How Much Does an Asbestos Survey Cost? UK Prices 2026

 Price renegotiations

-Buyers who discover asbestos through their own survey may use it as a reason to renegotiate the price.
+Buyers who discover asbestos through their own survey may use it as a reason to renegotiate the price, sometimes seeking reductions of £2,000 to £10,000 depending on the extent of the findings.
 If you have already addressed the issue transparently with your own survey report, there is less scope for this.
 Being upfront about asbestos demonstrates that you have nothing to hide and have taken a responsible approach.
+For broader advice on handling renegotiations, see our guide on common survey issues in house sales.

 Legal obligations under the Control of Asbestos Regulations 2012